Skip to Content

 If you are moving to Puerto Vallarta and don’t have anyone to look at apartments for you, it’s best to book a short-term rental first, so you can become familiar with the neighborhoods before deciding where you want to live long-term.

-VRBO or Airbnb is the easiest way to find apartments, but you’ll pay about a huge markup from the actual cost.
+VRBO or Airbnb is the easiest way to find apartments, but you’ll pay a huge markup from the actual cost.

 You can find cheaper places by calling numbers posted on apartment buildings.
 Look for signs on apartments that say “Se Renta” and communicate directly with the landlord.